williamamed/Raptor2/README.md

 Starting with the first change in Raptor is the removal of the old core and the use of Slim microframework in it's place.
-After a lot of testing we falling in love of Slim to take the place of the core, with very documentation and periodical updates.
+After a lot of testing we fall in love of Slim to take the place of the core, with very documentation and periodical updates.

 In the beginning we decide base the arquitecture of raptor in the Symfony